discordjs/guide/guide/sequelize/currency.md

 A new function here is the `.upsert()` function.
 It's a portmanteau for **up**date or in**sert**.
 We use `upsert` here to avoid creating duplicates if you run this file multiple times.
 That shouldn't happen because we defined name as *unique*, but there's no harm in being safe.
 Upsert also has a nice side benefit; If you adjust the cost, the respective item should also have their cost updated.

 ::: tip
 Execute `node dbInit.js` to create the database tables.
 Unless you make a change to the models, you'll never need to touch the file again.
-If you make a change to a model, you can execute `node dbInit.js --force` or `node dbInit.js -f` to force sync your tables.
+If you change a model, you can execute `node dbInit.js --force` or `node dbInit.js -f` to force sync your tables.
 It's important to note that this **will** empty and remake your model tables.
 :::

 ## Create associations